rachelsamojedny/cs445-colorization/README.md

 # cs445-colorization

-The main code for our projectg is in the main.ipynb file.

-Running all of the cells subsequently will work and hyper parameters can be tweaked in their respecitve cells.
+The main.ipynb file contains the Jupyter notebook to run our project including training and evaluation..

+Hyperparameters are defined at the beginning of the notebook.
-The model code is stored in model.py

-train.py stores the code for model training and utils.py stores some utility functions for image conversion.
+The model is defined within model.py.
+Trainer is defined in train.py. utils.py stores some utility functions for image conversion.